Basic installation

 Before you start, make sure you have read and understood the planning guide and ensure your system(s) meet the minimum system requirements.
 You also need:

-• A host from which to run the installation scripts, referred to as the Installation Host.
-This host does not need to be part of the cluster, and, if not, Deephaven will not be installed.
+- A host from which to run the installation scripts, referred to as the Installation Host.
+Deephaven will not be installed on the Installation host if it is not part of the cluster.

 Domain names and DNS records